 She was so excited to wear them that she couldn’t wait for me to finish them.
-She wore one plain and one finished!
-I wish everyone showed such excitement for handmade gifts!
+She wore one plain and one finished, haha.
+I wish everyone showed such excitement for handmade gifts.

 This is a great beginner pattern if you’re new to crochet.
 It’s a basic granny triangle attached with single crochet stitches to a pair of flip flops.
 Easy peasy for everyone, read on for the full tutorial.

-Yarn needle and scissors
+- Yarn needle

 Finish off=cut yarn and weave in

 - I added a slip stitch around the center toe piece to secure it a bit more before continuing to sc around the other side.
-Finish off.
+Finish off and set aside.

 Basic Granny Triangle Pattern:

-DC 3 into the circle, ch.
-1
+- Continue and place 3 DC into the circle, then ch 1

-When your granny triangle is as large as needed, line up the top corner of your triangle with the top toe piece of your sandals to check fit.
+- When your granny triangle is as large as needed, line up the top corner of your triangle with the top toe piece of your sandals to check fit.